SeldonIO/seldon-core/docs/source/contents/kubernetes/resources/experiment/index.md

 # Experiment

-An Experiment defines a traffic split between Models.
-This allows new versions of models to be tested and experiments between models to be run.
+An Experiment defines a traffic split between Models or Pipelines.
+This allows new versions of models and pipelines to be tested.

 An experiment spec has three sections: